Skip to main content

 3 Key Documents

-1. HIPPA Authorization: The Health Insurance Portability and Accountability Act of 1996 (HIPPA) puts safeguards in place to protect private health information.
+1. HIPAA Authorization: The Health Insurance Portability and Accountability Act of 1996 (HIPAA) puts safeguards in place to protect private health information.
 While access to medical records can no longer automatically be given to a parent once a child reaches the age of 18, an adult child may designate a person or persons (parents or otherwise) with whom medical personnel can share certain health information about the child.
-Note that the adult child can give broad authorization for the sharing of all medical information or may exclude certain categories of information from being shared.
-Promptly producing an executed copy of this document should be sufficient for the authorized individual to obtain information from a health care provider or institution treating your child.
+Note that the adult child can give broad authorization for sharing all medical information or may exclude certain categories of information from being shared.
+Promptly producing an executed copy of this document should be sufficient for the authorized individual to obtain information from a healthcare provider or institution treating your child.
 Without this authorization in place, a parent is unlikely to be provided with any information about an adult child’s medical condition and this can be particularly concerning in situations where the child is unable to provide updates due to serious injury.

 2. Healthcare Proxy (or Medical Power of Attorney): This document allows an adult child to designate someone (a parent or other individual) to make medical decisions for them if they are unable to make them for themselves.
 Your child may name one or more backup agents in priority order to empower another individual to make decisions in the event the first named agent is unavailable.
 Having this document filled out and executed by your child will enable you (or whoever is appointed) to make medical decisions in the event your child is unable to do so.